 If you see this after your page is loaded completely, leafletJS files are missing.

 Capital of opals

 Precious opals are very rare.
-There are only few places in the world where high quality stones are found – South Sudan and Ethiopia, Nevada (USA) and Australia.
-High quality opal is found in several locations of Australia but by far the largest find is in the central part of South Australia.
-It is hard to assess the total volume of opal in the world market but some calculations show that around Coober Pedy are mined up to 70% of world’s precious opals.
+There are only a few places in the world where high-quality stones are found – South Sudan and Ethiopia, Nevada (USA), and Australia.
+High-quality opal is found in several locations of Australia but by far the largest find is in the central part of South Australia.
+It is hard to assess the total volume of opal in the world market but some calculations show that around Coober Pedy are mined up to 70% of the world’s precious opals.

 Even more people came here after the World War I ended when soldiers returned to Australia and looked for new work opportunities.

 After initial boom the town went out of luck during the late 1930ies and early 1940ies but then an Aboriginal woman named Tottie Bryant found beautiful opals in a new site in 1946 and since then the things in Coober Pedy went upwards.
 More and more families started to live here and in 1960 a school was opened but in 1987 a local government started to work and improve the town.